tsackton/taelgar/Campaigns/Dunmari Frontier/Party Treasure.md

 ## Recent Acquisitions

-### Unclaimed Potions
-- Potion of clairvoyance, from Shadowkeep
-- Potion of heroism, from Shadowkeep
-- 2 potions of speed, from Shadowkeep
-- Potion of supreme healing, from Shadowkeep
-- Potion of Underwater Transformation.
-A gift from [[Kazuro]] in exchange for a [[Session 99 (DuFr)|promise to return and help him build a monastery and find a student]].

 ### Treasure Acquired in [[Omi]]

 - A large (10 foot long) trident, taken from the herald of [[Gazankoa]] protecting the portal in [[Omi]].
 Abandoned in the temple of Gazankoa during the merfolk fight (unless someone can give a logical explanation for how someone could have got this across the rainbow bridge without the manta rays).